eenumah/e-Commerce-Marketing-Campaign-Analysis/README.md

 # e-Commerce-Marketing-Campaign-Analysis
 In this project, we will be using a custom-built and extremely rich e-commerce database to help steer the decisions of a business by analysing traffic sources, marketing channels, measuring website performance, analysing business patterns/seasonality and exploring the product portfolio. we will use SQL to understand how customers access and interact with the site, analyse landing page performance and conversion, and explore product-level sales.

+**_Disclaimer_**: _All datasets and reports do not represent any company, institution or country, but just a dummy dataset from Maven Analytics to demonstrate capabilities in SQL._

-Data Exploration
+# Data Exploration

 We will be working with 6 related tables containing e-commerce data about;
 website activity
 products
 orders and refunds

-1. orders table: this is where purchases placed by customers are stored, and contains variables like the timestamp of the order, the website session, item purchased, price and cost of goods sold  in US dollars.
+### 1. orders table:
+This is where purchases placed by customers are stored, and contains variables like the timestamp of the order, the website session, item purchased, price and cost of goods sold  in US dollars.
 This is a very critical table as this is where the revenue comes from and we will be linking this table to other tables to discover what kind of marketing activities are driving these orders, how well is the website performing to drive those orders, etc.

 Pictures here

-2. order_item table: within an order, we have various order items.
+### 2. order_item table:
+Within an order, we have various order items.
 A customer could purchase multiple items, we link this table with the orders table to find what order those items are part of.

 pictures here

-3. products table: contains the name of the products in company's portfolio, the date those products where released and an identification number to link with other tables.
+### 3. products table:
+Contains the name of the products in company's portfolio, the date those products where released and an identification number to link with other tables.

 pictures here

-4. order_item_refunds table: this is usually for when they have complaints from customers and refunds have to be made.
+### 4. order_item_refunds table:
+This is usually for when they have complaints from customers and refunds have to be made.
 It contains the date of refund, refund amount in US dollars, and the order item too.

 pictures here

-5. website_sessions table: this is another very important table as it contains data that helps us track where traffic is coming from and which of those traffic sources are helping us generate orders. so every session representing visits to the website by a customer has an identification number associated with it, timestamp the session was created, whether its a repeat session or not, utm (Urchine Tracking Module) parameters tagged with paid traffic to measure the performance of online marketing campaigns, device type and browser.
+### 5. website_sessions table:
+This is another very important table as it contains data that helps us track where traffic is coming from and which of those traffic sources are helping us generate orders. so every session representing visits to the website by a customer has an identification number associated with it, timestamp the session was created, whether its a repeat session or not, utm (Urchine Tracking Module) parameters tagged with paid traffic to measure the performance of online marketing campaigns, device type and browser.

 pictures here

-6. website_pageviews table: contains data for the web pages viewed during each sessions
+### 6. website_pageviews table:
+Contains data for the web pages viewed during each sessions

 pictures here

-1. Traffic Source Analysis
+# Traffic Source Analysis

 We aim to understand where our customers are coming from and which channels (emails, social, search, direct) are driving the highest quality traffic.
 Then a conversion analysis is done to see how valuable the traffic is. we will also compare user behaviour patterns across traffic sources to inform creative and messaging strategy, and identify opportunities to eliminate wasted spend or scale high-converting traffic.